Bessarion: Cardinal and later life

 Upon his return to the East, he found himself bitterly resented for his attachment to the minority party that saw no difficulty in a reconciliation of the two churches.
 Pope Eugene IV invested him with the rank of cardinal at the consistory of 18 December 1439.

 The suburban residence of the bishops of Tusculum along the Appian way in Rome, believed to have been built and utilized by Cardinal Bessarion during his episcopate (1449–1468).

 From that time, Bessarion resided permanently in Italy, doing much (by his patronage of learned men, by his collection of books and manuscripts, and by his own writings) to spread the New Learning.
 His palazzo in Rome was a virtual academy for the studies of new humanistic learning, a center for learned Greeks and Greek refugees, whom he supported by commissioning transcripts of Greek manuscripts and translations into Latin that made Greek scholarship available to Western Europeans.
 He supported Regiomontanus in this fashion and defended Nicholas of Cusa.
 He is known in history as the original patron of the Greek exiles (scholars and diplomats) including Theodore Gaza, George of Trebizond, John Argyropoulos, and Janus Lascaris.

 He held in succession the archbishopric of Siponto and the suburbicarian sees of Sabina and Frascati.
-At the papal conclave of 1455 which elected the Aragonese candidate, Alfons de Borja, as Callixtus III, Cardinal Bessarion was an early candidate, favored on account of his disinterestness in the struggle between candidates pushed forward by the Roman factions of the Orsini and Colonna.
+At the papal conclave of 1455 which elected the Aragonese candidate, Alfons de Borja, as Pope Callixtus III, Cardinal Bessarion was an early candidate, favored on account of his disinterest in the struggle between candidates pushed forward by the Roman factions of the Orsini and Colonna.
 He was opposed for his Greek background by the French Cardinal Alain de Coëtivy.